 Don’t forget to decorate inside your snug, too.
 You can also paint the interior of your shed or summer house to add a pop of colour to your space, or you could add some wallpaper if you’d like to make a statement.
 Finally, complete your snug with a few decorative accessories — a cheerful string of bunting is a great place to start.

-Add atmospheric lighting
+Add atmospheric lighting to the garden snug

 The nights are drawing in, so if you want your garden snug to be a functional space which you can continue to enjoy throughout the autumn, then you’ll need to add some lighting.
 Try hanging some candlelit lanterns from the roof of your shed: tealights provide a beautiful soft glow, but to be on the safe side, use battery-operated LED versions instead.
 Or, try your hand at making our DIY ping pong ball lights, which will bring a gorgeous ambient glow to your new space.

-Equip your snug with some new tech
+Equip your garden snug with some new tech

 Nothing sets the mood quite like music, so add some smart outdoor speakers to your space.
 These wireless speakers by K&B Audio are designed primarily for outdoor use, and their range includes styles with Bluetooth amplifiers so that you can stream directly from your smartphone or tablet.
 If you’re building a brick-and-mortar snug, you could even add a projector so that you can host movie nights in your very own back garden.